skain1918/react-cars/README.md

 React app with Php api connected to MariaDB database.

-This app managinig a cars collection.
+This app managing a cars collection.

 It implements all CRUD methods via an PHP api.